Nations League: The back-door route to Euro 2020?

 The detail becomes fiendishly complicated, but the basic structure of a competition that will be played in the "empty" seasons without a European Championship or World Cup is relatively straightforward.

-The 55 European nations have been arranged into four tiers based on their ranking - the top 12, the next 12 etc - with each tier split into four leagues of three or four teams.
-England are in the top tier - League A. Wales, Northern Ireland, and the Republic of Ireland are in the second tier and Scotland in the third.
+The 55 European nations have been arranged into those four tiers, Leagues A to D, based on their ranking - the top 12, the next 12, etc - with each tier split into four groups of three or four teams.

 And, in a final flourish, the four nations who win the groups in the top tier will advance to a knockout finals next June to decide the Nations League winner.